kapetan/jquery-observe/README.md

 	})
 ```

-In the above callback functions `this` referes to the available matched DOM element.
+In the above callback functions `this` refers to the available matched DOM element.
 In the case where no selector is given `this` always refers to the element which `.observe()` was called on.
 When a selector is present `this` references different elements.

 *	Records of type *attributes*: `this` refers to the node which had an attribute changed.